kontainapp/km/cloud/minikube/README.md

 ```

+Like any kubernetes cluster, use the `kubectl` command to administer the cluster.
+To switch between the kubernetes targeted by `kubectl`, use `kubectl config use-context` and `kubectl config list-contexts`.

-A nested version of Docker runs inside the minikube docker container, and that docker serves as the image store for the cluster.
+When run in the default options, nested version of Docker runs inside the minikube docker container, and that docker serves as the image store for the cluster.
+This is good enough for our purposes.

 Since minikube is just a docker container, you can log into it and look at it's nested docker.